wp-plugins/flexible-quote-rotator-plus/readme.txt

 Tested up to: 4.2
 Stable tag: 0.0

-A plugin for displaying quotes or testimonials or other rotating snippets of content.
-This plugin builds on the work done by acurran, who created Flexible Quote Rotator.
-Flexible Quote Rotator Plus is a re-write of this original work.
-It now supports multiple widgets and more widget and shortcode options.
-It also allows users to enter a category for each quote, and use this category field in widgets and shortcodes to select the quotes to be displayed.

 == Description ==

-The *flexi quote rotator* plugin allows you to add quotations/testimonies to your site using a shortcode(s) or a widget(s).
+The *Flexible Quote Rotator Plus* plugin allows you to add quotations/testimonies to your site using a shortcode(s) or a widget(s).
 Includes an administration settings page and provides styling flexibility.
 Provides the ability to add, edit, and delete quotes.

 == Change Log ==